 - And much more!

-Key to its power is HRV's deep connection to your nervous system, which controls and responds to many important body processes.
+Key to the power of HRV is its deep connection to your nervous system, which controls and responds to many important body processes, like:

-This connection depends on tracking small changes (milliseconds) in the intervals between successive heartbeats (Fig 1), also called "RR intervals".
+This connection requires tracking small changes (milliseconds) in the intervals between successive heartbeats (Fig 1), also called "RR intervals".
 This is different from heart rate, which just averages the number of beats per minute.

 Fig 1: Heart rate variability

-To measure HRV, you must have a compatible heart rate monitor that accurately senses RR-intervals.
+To measure HRV, you must have a compatible heart rate monitor that can accurately sense RR intervals.
 Many monitors do not meet this standard because: